Dennis-van-Gils/opensimplex-loops/README.rst

 OpenSimplex Loops
 =================

-Extension to the `OpenSimplex Python library by lmas <https://github.com/lmas/opensimplex>`_.
 This library provides higher-level functions that can generate seamlessly-looping animated images and closed curves, and seamlessy-tileable images.
-It relies on 4D OpenSimplex noise.
+It relies on 4D OpenSimplex noise, which is a type of
+`gradient noise <https://en.wikipedia.org/wiki/Gradient_noise>`_ that features spatial coherence.

 - Github: https://github.com/Dennis-van-Gils/opensimplex-loops
 - PyPI: https://pypi.org/project/opensimplex-loops

+This library is an extension to the
+`OpenSimplex Python library by lmas <https://github.com/lmas/opensimplex>`_.

 Inspiration taken from
 `Coding Challenge #137: 4D OpenSimplex Noise Loop <https://youtu.be/3_0Ax95jIrk>`_